KnownStormChaser/master-weather-model-list/models/nwp_models/regional/slovenia/aladin-slovenia.md

 ---

 ## What area it covers
-- **Coverage:** Slovenia and surrounding Central / South-East European regions
+- **Coverage:** Slovenia and surrounding Central / South-East European regions (native model domain).
+The openly distributed GRIB covers a smaller footprint — Slovenia and immediate surroundings only; see *Data availability → Distributed grid*.
-- **Domain details:** 300 × 300 horizontal grid points at 4.4 km spacing (≈ 1320 km across) as of the April 2026 ACCORD ASW poster, centered over Slovenia and the eastern Alps / northern Adriatic.
-The grid was 432 × 432 (≈ 1900 km across) through at least the March 2025 ASW poster; it was reduced to 300 × 300 by April 2026 (see Notes).
+- **Domain details (native model grid):** 300 × 300 horizontal grid points at 4.4 km spacing (≈ 1320 km across) as of the April 2026 ACCORD ASW poster, centered over Slovenia and the eastern Alps / northern Adriatic.
+The grid was 432 × 432 (≈ 1900 km across) through at least the March 2025 ASW poster; it was reduced to 300 × 300 by April 2026 (see Notes). **This is the model's internal computational grid;** the downloadable GRIB is regridded to a smaller regular lat/lon window (111 × 71, ~4.4 km effective) — see *Data availability → Distributed grid*.

 ---